 “Curious about a murdered servant?”

 “Actually, yes,” Lightsong said.
-“Some of us, my dear, do indeed consider ourselves Gods to this people.
-The death of one of them is quite disconcerting, particularly in the proximity of our own palaces.”
+“Some of us, my dear, consider ourselves Gods to this people.
+The death of a servant of the Returned is quite disconcerting, particularly in the proximity of our own palaces.”

 Blushweaver raised an eyebrow.